Top Exemplary ERP Thought Leaders Worth to Be Followed in 2019

 Holger is the VP & Principal Analyst at Constellation Research which especially focuses on the fundamental enablers of the cloud, IaaS and PaaS, Big Data, Analytics, and SaaS development.
 Being a 28-year experienced business enterprise veteran, he has a vast knowledge in the implementation of ERP software in business enterprises.

 Before joining the Constellation Research, he had been working as a Vice Principal of Products for NorthgateArinso.
 Here he led the transformation of how products will be uploaded to the cloud and built the platform to BPaaS.

 Michael Krigsman is a globally renowned industry analyst, keynote speaker, writer and the host of Cxotalk.
 His work has been referenced in around 50 books, published in the Wall Street Journal, and various websites.

 He is also got covered in Klout list of 13000 IT influencers and in the Onalytica list of top 100 Digital Transformation Influencers (2018).
 He is also working as the ZDNet columnist and has been a prolific writer.

 Beware silver-tongued influencers who lack practical experience in the field about which they write and speak.
 Never be afraid to ask tough questions and if the answers don’t seem right, then find another source of advice.Michael Krigsman

 – Michael Krigsman

-Louis Columbus is a great product marketing and product manager leader.
+Louis Columbus is a great product marketing and product management leader.
 He bags a vast experience in different fields such as marketing management and sales giving a strong priority on Cloud computing.